stvkoch/graphqlizejs/README.md

 ### Association Queries

-Retrieve all services by category
+Retrieve all services by category:

 ```
 query GetCategory {